 Connection for Second Hard Drive: Finally, you’ll need to map out how exactly you’re going to hook up the hard drives in order to clone them.
 If you’re using a desktop computer you may opt to simply crack open the case and hook up the new hard drive directly to your motherboard.
 If you’re using a laptop you likely won’t have the extra connections (or even space) for a second hard drive in your machine so you’ll need to use a USB adapter like the one we used in this data recovery tutorial.

 If you do opt to use a USB adapter, we’d encourage you to use a USB 3.0 adapter on a USB 3.0 port.
-We ran speed tests alternating between USB 2.0 and USB 3.0 and cloning a HDD over USB 2.0 increases the transfer time by 250-300 percent.
+We ran speed tests alternating between USB 2.0 and USB 3.0.
+Cloning a HDD over USB 2.0 made the transfer take two to three times longer.

 Hard drives on hand, software downloaded, new hard drive hooked up to your computer (be it via SATA ports on the motherboard or via USB adapter), and we’re ready to go.